idrissAitHaddou/Employee-Records-Management-System/README.md

 # Employee Records Management System

-The **Employee Records Management System** is a robust application designed to manage employee records efficiently.
-It allows administrators to create, read, update, and delete employee data while ensuring secure authentication and authorization.
+The **Employee Records Management System** is an authentication and authorization system that allows administrators to perform CRUD operations on employee data.

 ---